XaviaTeam/XaviaBotSnippets/README.md

 All available snippets are listed below.

-- xpc - XaviaBot Command Full Template
+- xpc - XaviaBot Command Template Full
 - xpcnc - XaviaBot Command Template without Config
-- xpcof - XaviaBot Command Template with only Function
+- xpcof - XaviaBot Command Template with only one Function